GoogleCloudPlatform/google-cloud-gemserver/README.md

   2) Install and setup the [gcloud SDK](https://cloud.google.com/sdk/downloads).
 Currently, versions 161+ are supported.
   3) Install the beta and kubectl component for gcloud by running `gcloud component install beta kubectl`
   4) Authenticate gcloud by using a [service account](https://cloud.google.com/docs/authentication/getting-started) or [application default credentials](https://developers.google.com/identity/protocols/application-default-credentials).
-  Using a service account is the recommended method for authentication; application default credentials should only be used for development purporses.
+  Using a service account is the recommended method for authentication; application default credentials should only be used for development purposes.
 Read this [authentication guide](docs/authentication.md) for more information.
   5) Running acceptance or performance tests requires you to have the Cloud SQL proxy running with your Cloud SQL instance.
 Visit this [link](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy) to learn how to install and run it (steps 3 and 5 can be skipped).

 ### Gemserver on Google Container Engine Workflow
 1) Set the GEMSERVER_CREDS environment variable to the path to your project service account.
+It must have project and Cloud SQL admin privileges.
 2) Create a service account with a role "Cloud SQL Client".
 Create and download a key for this service account.
-3) Run `kubectl create secret generic cloudsql-instance-credentials --from-file=credentials.json=KEY_FILE_PATH` where KEY_FILE_PATH is the path to the service account key you downloaded in the previous step.
+3) Run `kubectl create secret generic cloudsql-instance-credentials --from-file=credentials.json=[KEY_FILE_PATH]` where [KEY_FILE_PATH] is the path to the service account key you downloaded in the previous step.
 4) To deploy the gemserver, run `google-cloud-gemserver create --use-proj YOUR_PROJECT_ID --platform gke`.
 If you want to use an existing Cloud SQL